-Iraq's long-persecuted Yazidi and Assyrian Christian minorities are blasting claims by the country's Kurdish Regional Government that its refusal to let them return home aims only to protect them.
-The KRG is citing unexploded roadside bombs left by now-expelled Islamic State forces as a key reason for barring the Assyrians and Yazidis from their homeland.
+U.S. representatives of Iraq's long-persecuted Assyrian Christian minority are blasting claims by the country's Kurdish Regional Government that its refusal to let them return home aims only to protect them.
+But the KRG, which denies the accusation, cites unexploded roadside bombs left by now-expelled Islamic State forces as a key reason for -- temporarily -- barring the Assyrian Christians from their homeland.

-The clash between the KRG and the two minority groups erupted earlier this week, signaling strains in what had been a solid anti-ISIS alliance of Kurds and Assyrian Christians.
+The clash between the KRG and the American representatives of the Assyrians erupted earlier this week, signaling strains in what had been a solid anti-ISIS alliance of Kurds and Assyrian Christians.
 The other large Christian group in Iraq, known as Chaldeans, enjoys harmonious relations with the KRG.

 According to a report from The Investigative Project on Terrorism, the KRG has blocked both the Assyrians and the Yazidis from returning to their villages across a broad expanse of northern Iraq known as the Nineveh Plain.